bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

-The complexity limit error is usually caused by queries for a large quantity of deeply nested objects, for example, this query for first 50 products and their prices, variants, options, and option values:
+The complexity limit error is usually caused by queries for a large quantity of deeply nested objects, for example, this query for first 50 products and their prices, variants, options, and option values.

 ```js
 query {